Effective Fall 2025, DGS will become the Division of Exploratory Studies. Same mission; new name.

 A grade of 'I' is temporary, and the incomplete work must be made up by the 8th week of the immediate subsequent semester (fall or spring).
 It is your responsibility to contact your course instructor to develop a time frame for completion.
 If the work is not completed in the time allowed, the 'I' grade will be replaced by a grade of 'F'.
 In exceptional cases, students may not be able to complete the missing work in the specified time frame due to legitimate reasons (for example, active military service or a chronic health condition).
 In such an instance, you may be granted a limited extension.
 Please call our office to schedule an appointment with the Director of DGS to discuss your situation.

-Students admitted to DGS as Undeclared or Pre-Engineering are required to be enrolled in DGS for a minimum of one year before being able to transfer to the college of their choice.
+Students admitted to DGS are required to be enrolled in DGS for a minimum of one year before being able to transfer to the college of their choice.
 Each College has different requirements and deadlines for transfer.
 DGS students must meet with their advisor for specific information.

 Students initiating registration after the first day of instruction in a fall or spring semester will be assessed a late registration charge of $15.
 DGS students must make all attempts to register for the fall or spring semesters by the end of the first week of instruction.
 DGS students are not allowed to enroll in only second 8-week courses.